We get it - digital advertising is rife with acronyms, and most of them just sound like gibberish!

 *For CTV / Streaming campaigns, clicks are very rare because ads are most often shown on a big-screen TV.
 In the rare circumstance it is shown on a tablet or mobile device, you may see a few stray clicks.

-Cost Per 1,000 Impressions (CPM)CPM stands for 'cost per mile' which is the latin word for 'thousand'.
+Cost Per 1,000 Impressions (CPM)CPM stands for 'cost per mille' which is the latin word for 'thousand'.
 This one is pretty simple: It is simply the raw cost of delivering 1,000 total impressions.

 Industry benchmarks for CPM range widely depending on the ad type (display, video, or CTV), placement location, how much targeting is layered on top of the the placement, and a few other considerations.
 You can click the following links to learn more about what goes into the final CPM cost and the standard ranges of CPMs you can expect.